Are electric bikes and scooters legal in the UK? The law explained

-Commuter godsends or the scourge of the city?
-We’ll let you decide, but the rules are pretty clear.
-Electric scooters fall under the Government’s ‘powered transporters’ or Personal Light Electric Vehicles (PLEV) category and the term covers a variety of ‘novel transport devices’.
+Whether you love or loathe these speedy city-surfers, the law surrounding them is very clear.
+Electric scooters fall under the Government’s ‘powered transporters’ or Personal Light Electric Vehicles (PLEV) category – a term that covers a variety of ‘novel transport devices’.
 This includes Segways, hoverboards, go-peds and powered unicycles.

 Electric mopeds and motorbikes